Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Numerical experiments

-A comparative performance analysis with different shifted Krylov subspace methods is reported in Table~\ref{tab6}, where we give the elapsed CPU time and \texttt{MVPs} required for solving five groups of shifted linear systems within the prescribed convergence tolerance.
-These five sequences of shifted systems have the same seed systems with coefficient matrix $-A$ but a different number of shifts.
-For this reason the number of matrix-vector products needed by different iterative solvers change only slightly in Table~\ref{tab6}.
-Although \texttt{sCMRH($m$)} required more \texttt{MVPs} to converge, it was the fastest in terms of elapsed CPU time.
-The results with the \texttt{sGMRES($m$)} and \texttt{sCMRH($m$)} methods showed a similar number of matrix-vector multiplications, but the latter one was faster to converge.
-The performance of \texttt{sQMRIDR($s$)} were disappointing as the solution time for this solver increases with the number of shifts.
-According to the conclusions in Ref. \cite{MBGGLG}, $s + 2$ extra $n$-vectors (possibly complex) need to be stored and updated for each extra shift.
-We conclude that the performance of \texttt{sQMRIDR($s$)} for shifted linear systems are more sensitive to the growing number of shifts than the \texttt{sGMRES($m$)} and \texttt{sCMRH($m$)} methods.
-Unfortunately, the \texttt{sAd-SGMRES($m$)} method failed to solve the mentioned test problems.
+In Table~\ref{tab6} we compare different shifted Krylov subspace methods for solving five groups of real shifted linear systems with same seed system $-A{\bm x} = {\bm u}_0$ but a different number of shifts arising from this application.
+For this reason, the number of matrix-vector products required by different solvers to converge changes only slightly in Table~\ref{tab6}.
+In our runs, \texttt{sCMRH($m$)} exhibits the fastest convergence in terms of elapsed CPU time, although it requires more \texttt{MVPs}.
+As in previous experiments, the performance of \texttt{sQMRIDR($s$)} are penalized by the $s + 2$, possibly complex, $n$-length extra vectors that need to be stored and updated for each new shift.
+Unfortunately, the \texttt{sAd-SGMRES($m$)} method fails to converge in our runs.